chemerisuk/better-ajaxify/README.md

 -------------
 The library exposes multiple custom events for advanced interaction.

-#### ajaxify:fetch `[URL]`
+#### ajaxify:fetch `[URL|callback(response)]`
 Triggered every time a new content is loaded. `target` of this event is the element that is firing loading a new page (usually link or form).
-The event could be triggered programmatically, for example `DOM.fire("ajaxify:fetch", url)`
+The event could be triggered programmatically, for example `DOM.fire("ajaxify:fetch", url)`.
+It also supports function callback instead of url.

 #### ajaxify:loadstart `[XMLHttpRequest]`
-Triggered before doing an ajax call. `detail` if this event is particular instance of the `XMLHttpRequest` object.
-Can be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc.
+Triggered before doing an ajax call. `data` if this event is particular instance of the `XMLHttpRequest` object.
+Could be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc. If any handler prevents default behavior then no request will be sent.

 #### ajaxify:loadend `[XMLHttpRequest]`
-Triggered when an ajax request is completed (successfully or not)
+Triggered when an ajaxify request is completed (successfully or not)

 #### ajaxify:load `[response]`
-Triggered only if server returned succesfull response code.
-In this case library tries to parse `responseText` via `JSON.parse` if possible so `detail` of this event may be a javascript object of raw response string
+Triggered only if server responsed with succesfull status code.
+In this case library tries to parse `responseText` via `JSON.parse` if possible so `data` of this event may be a javascript object of raw response string

 #### ajaxify:history `[URL]`
-Triggered when a user navigates through history in browser. `detail` of this event is target history entry url
+Triggered when a user navigates through history in browser. `data` of this event is target history entry url

 #### ajaxify:error `[XMLHttpRequest]`
 Triggered only if server returned unsuccesfull response code